-Being imported in the country, there’s no denying that the Lexus NX is the priciest in its space, with a base price expected to begin from the vicinity of Rs 60 lakh for the Luxury variant, while the F Sport will attract a slight premium over it.
-However, with the market’s gradual shift towards petrol offerings, coupled to its superb ride and real-time efficiency, the NX hybrid will perhaps make a strong case for itself.
+Being imported in the country, there’s no denying that the Lexus NX is one of the priciest SUVs in its space.
+However, with the market’s gradual shift towards petrol offerings, coupled to its superb ride and real-time efficiency, the NX hybrid perhaps make a strong case for itself.
 Lexus also promises noticeably lower ownership cost compared to its peers and a reliability quotient similar to Toyota, which is world-renowned.
 Overall, underneath the NX’s Transformers-like appearance, rests a calm and composed crossover that you can cherish during your everyday motoring and could feel proud of its greener nature too!

 Words: Raunak Awasthi

 Photography: Vikrant Date